Familiar with the movie Villain with Richard Burton? It’s based on the wonderful Burden of Proof by James Barlow.

 The book tells their stories, as Dakin organises the gang and other crime bosses for a huge wages raid, Matthews attempts to nail Dakin for the job and Lissner does his best to keep Dakin on the street with the aid of some well-planned blackmail.

 It sounds simple.
 It isn’t.
-There is a lot of depth in Burden of Proof, far more than the movie might suggest.
+There is a lot of depth in Burden of Proof.
+Far more than the movie might suggest.
 It’s also a far more violent telling of the story too, which is saying something if you’ve seen the film.
+It’s not exactly Sunday afternoon viewing with the in-laws.

-The depth comes from the slow build up of the story, the background to the DI’s life, the portayal of Dakin and his empire and the way Lissner floats around town, just about making a living from the underbelly of London.
+The depth comes from the slow build-up of the story, the background to the DI’s life, the portrayal of Dakin and his empire and the way Lissner floats around town, just about making a living from the seedy underbelly of London.

-But there’s more than that.
+But that’s not quite all.
 We get the copper’s family life, the crooked politician, the woman who unknowingly becomes the bait for Dakin’s alibi, the greed of the office worker tipping Dakin off about the big wages snatch and the suffering of those on the receiving end of Dakin’s muscle in the aftermath.

-I would happily tell you more but I can’t without giving away the plot.
+I would happily tell you more but I can’t without giving away the plot (although you might have an inkling from the movie).
 All I can say is that if you like the idea of a 1960s crime novel that doesn’t pull its punches, you should buy into this.
 I’ll add something else.
 If you enjoyed The Long Firm by Jake Arnott, this should be right up your street.

 I would guess that Jake Arnott might well have been familiar with this book before he wrote The Long Firm.
 It really is cut from the same cloth.
 Completely different books for sure, but similar territory covered, albeit some decades later.

-Saying that, this book really suits the paperback format.
-It is the kind of 1960s pulp crime novel made for sticking in your work back or having by the side of the bed.
+Saying that this book really suits the paperback format.
+It is the kind of 1960s pulp crime novel made for sticking in your work bag or having by the side of the bed to work through before you nod off.
 Not that it will be there for long – you’ll probably tear through this in a matter of days.